NGS-Exploration-Technology/Deep-Sea-Camera-System/README.md

 # Deep-Sea-Camera-System
-Resources and materials on the National Geographic Society's Deep Sea Camera System developed by the Exploration Technology Lab.
+Resources and materials on the Deep Sea Camera System (DSCS) developed by the National Geographic Society Exploration Technology Lab.

-Deep Sea Research Program
-National Geographic Exploration Technology Lab
+# Table of Contents
++ Overview
++ Documentation
++ Media
++ Team Members

-## Project Overview
+## Overview
-Updated: 10/09/2020

-The Deep Ocean Research Program consists of two products, the Deep Sea Index and the Deep Sea Camera System (DSCS).
+The DSCS is a tetherless, portable device that can be deployed off the side of a boat.
+They sink to the seafloor to take sensor readings and record video of deep ocean biodiversity.
+After releasing their anchor, they float back to the surface automatically.

+Features:
++ 4K video capture
++ Can be easily be operated by a team of two.
++ Data management: Depth, time, and pressure
++ New model: 13-in version

+## Documentation
+Further documentation on the DSCS can be found in the [docs](../docs) repository

 ## Media
 + An animation of the DSCS being deployed can be found [here.](https://vimeo.com/238944280/e0f4d67af1)